Global Giving Evaluation Report:2013-14

-Findings from the evaluation is presented graphically under the following domains:
+Findings from the evaluation will be discussed under the following domains:

 1. Teacher Student Interaction